PURUSHOTHAM-REDDY-N/03Prod/memory-bank/progress.md

 # Progress

 ## Project Status
-**Current Phase**: Feature Development
+**Current Phase**: Feature Enhancement

-The Timetable project has transitioned from bug fixing to feature development.
+The Timetable project has transitioned from feature development to enhancement and refinement.
 We have successfully completed the MVP release with core task management and progress tracking functionality.
 We've also successfully implemented the curriculum management system and enhanced the UI with a modern glass morphism design.
-The latest work focused on fixing UI interaction issues with topic confidence bars to ensure they update reliably when subtopic confidence changes.
+The latest enhancement is the reimplementation of the personalized confidence system to help users track their learning progress with confidence levels for each topic and subtopic.

 ## What Works
 1. **Project Structure**: